Twipped/InterviewThis/InterviewThis.md

 - Do you use open source libraries, and are you aware of the licensing on those libraries?

-##C/C++

-- What is the fastest way to find duplicates in an 10 millions array filled with random integers in range of -5 millions and 5 millions?

 ##PHP

 - Do you use a public framework or is it an in-house environment?